The criminal courts

 Cultural factors

 You can ask the court to hear from any person or people you want to call on to speak about your background and how this might be relevant to your offending.
 This can include your cultural or community background, your family/whānau background and your personal background.
-You will have to pay for the costs involved in making the report.

 The person you ask to speak for you could be, for example, a member of your family/whānau, or a kaumātua, minister, elder or community worker.